AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-message-chat.md

 ### Set the message date

-- `Appearance.chat.dateFormatToday = "HH:mm"`: Set the message time format.
+- `Appearance.chat.dateFormatToday = "HH:mm"`: Set the message time format for the current day.
 - `Appearance.chat.dateFormatOtherDay = "MM-dd HH:mm"`: Set the message date format for days other than today.

 ### Set the attachment message